 Examples: ATP CTP, Airframe and/or Powerplant Mechanic certificate, Dispatcher certificate, Air Traffic Control training program, government or manufacturer’s safety training, specialized training or certification course.
 Note: Excludes any flight training and any technical training that is part of a college degree program.

-Application forms: The files MUST be opened with Adobe Reader on a computer, not on a tablet or smartphone.
+Application forms: The files MUST be downloaded, then opened with Adobe Reader on a computer, not on a tablet or smartphone.
 The fillable fields will not appear on a tablet or smartphone.
-The forms below may be downloaded or printed or filled out while online.
+The forms below may be downloaded or printed.
 The file can be saved to your personal computer.
-Scholarship Applications

 Applicants: Please download the appropriate application form.

 - The documented history of woman’s place in the development and furtherance of aviation and aerospace.

 - Documenting and fostering the leadership role of women in all facets of aviation including social, economic, engineering, historical, political, etc.

 - The expansion of human knowledge in areas of specific differences faced by women in aviation: as pilots, as engineers, as administrators, in military aviation, etc. Special disciplines applied to these problems could include, but not be limited to: history, sociology, psychology, biology, economics, business administration, human engineering, ergonomics, etc.

 The grant may be used in conjunction with other research activities such as: completion of research requirements for an advanced degree or matching funds with other grants to fund a program larger than either grant could sponsor independently.

 Information on the AEMSF Research Scholar Grants, including eligibility requirements, application process, and deadlines, may be obtained from Dr. Jacqueline Boyd, AEMSF Research Scholar Grants.